 Delhi — the capital of India for a thousand years and the heart of Northern India.

-Bangalore (now Bengaluru) — The garden city, once the sleepy home of pensioners now transformed into the city of pubs, technology and companies.
+Bangalore (now Bengaluru) — The garden city, once the sleepy home of pensioners now transformed into a city of pubs, technology, and companies.

-Chennai (formerly Madras) — main port in Southern India, cradle of Carnatic Music and Bharatanatyam, home of the famous Marina beach, Automobile Capital of India and a fast emerging IT hub.
+Chennai (formerly Madras) — main port in Southern India, the cradle of Carnatic Music and Bharatanatyam, home of the famous Marina beach, Automobile Capital of India, and a fast emerging IT hub.

-Jaipur — the Pink City is a major exhibit of the Hindu Rajput culture of medeival Northern India.
+Jaipur — the Pink City is a major exhibit of the Hindu Rajput culture of medieval Northern India.

-Kochi (formerly Cochin) — Historically, a centre of international trade, now the gateway to the sandy beaches and backwaters.
+Kochi (formerly Cochin) — Historically, a center of international trade, now the gateway to the sandy beaches and backwaters.

 Kolkata (formerly Calcutta) — the cultural capital of India, Kolkata is home to numerous colonial buildings.
 It is known as The City of Joy.